 The tax collector must send you a notice by mail or electronically (if you’ve agreed to receive notice this way) by April 30 if your payment hasn’t been received.
 The notice will include a description of the property and a statement that if the taxes aren't paid, a tax certificate may be sold.
 (Fla.
 Stat. § 197.343).
 The tax collector must also publish notice in a newspaper.
 (Fla.
 Stat. § 197.402).

-How tax lien sales work.
-The tax collector typically sells tax liens at auction over the Internet.
-After the tax lien sale, the person who bought the lien on your home receives a certificate and along with it, the right to collect the tax debt from you, plus interest.
+Typically, tax lien sales are by auction over the Internet.
+After the sale, the person who bought the lien receives a certificate (sometimes called a “tax lien certificate”) and along with it, the right to collect the tax debt from you, plus interest.
 The winning bidder at the tax lien sale will be the person who pays the taxes, interest, and costs and charges the lowest interest rate on the debt.
+(Fla.
+Stat. § 197.432).
+But if you owe less than $250 in delinquent taxes and your home has been granted a homestead exemption, the lien can't be sold at a public auction.
+Instead, the tax collector will issue the certificate to the county.
 (Fla.
 Stat. § 197.432).

 After the tax lien sale, you get the chance to pay off the amounts owed and keep your home.
-This is called “redeeming” the property.
+This process is called “redeeming” the property.

 In Florida, you can redeem the home at any time before the county issues the tax deed to the new owner, but not if the court clerk has already received full payment for the deed.
 (Fla.
 Stat. § 197.472).
 (Learn more in Getting Your Home Back After a Property Tax Sale in Florida.)